fortify-community-plugins/fod-github-action/README.md

 vulnerabilities.
 The action can also optionally add a comment to the commit or pull request that includes details of the scan.

-The action makes use of the [fod-uploader-java](https://github.com/fod-dev/fod-uploader-java) utility and downloads a specific version of it as part of the process.
+The action currentl makes use of the [fod-uploader-java](https://github.com/fod-dev/fod-uploader-java) utility and downloads a specific version of it as part of the process.
+The intention is to replace this utility with native FOD REST API calls in the future.

 ## How to use it?